StreamElements/widgets/docs/WidgetStructure.md

-## CODE EDITOR
+# CODE EDITOR

 This section describes the StreamElements Custom Code Editor.
-It is a simple text editor that allows you to write code, styling, definitions.
+It is a simple text editor that allows you to write code, styling, field definitions.

-### HTML
+## HTML
 You can use any HTML tags possible, you can even import external JS if you feel such need.
 For example if you want to have `$("#selector").toggle('explode');` from jQueryUI, just add
 ```HTML
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jqueryui/1.12.1/jquery-ui.js"></script>